Cargobot-Project/CargobotLogs/index.md

 # Cargobot

-<a href="https://github.com/Cargobot-Project/cargobot">GitHub Repository of the Project</a>
+<a href="https://github.com/Cargobot-Project/cargobot">GitHub Repository and Source Code of the Project</a>
 <br>
 <a href="https://cargobot-project.github.io/CargobotWebsite/AboutUs">About Us</a>